“I’m not really interested in making money.”Steven Spielberg

 ~ Rebekah Radice, RebekahRadice.com

-While, traditionally, products are thought of as tangible objects one might purchase from the corner store, the Internet has brought us a variety of digital products that online businesses are uniquely suited to deliver.
+While, traditionally, products are thought of as tangible objects one might purchase from the corner store, the Internet has brought us a variety of information products that online businesses are uniquely suited to deliver.

 - Software as a Service (Saas)